Pegasus Access and Support Scheme (PASS)

 PASS was established in 2012 by the Inner Temple and 62 different partner chambers across a range of practice areas.

-Our aim is to improve access to the profession and to support high achieving students from under-represented backgrounds by providing experiences and developing skills that will support a career at the Bar.
+Our aim is to improve access to the profession and to support high achieving aspiring barristers from under-represented backgrounds by providing experiences and developing skills that will support a career at the Bar.

 In addition, PASS supports participants by providing a focused professional and advocacy skills development programme via a mix of in-person and online delivery.
 We will also cover reasonable costs for PASS participants to attend these in-person sessions.